msk-mind/datasheets-for-datasets/clinical-data-mining/pathology_reports.md

 ## Description <a name="description"></a>

+NLP parsed data elements from pathology reports.
 Provides source accession number and dates of procedures for a given IMPACT sample extracted from pathology reports.

 ## Assumptions <a name="assumptions"></a>